cdapio/hadoop_mapr_cookbook/README.md

 * CentOS 6.6+
 * Ubuntu 12.04+

-If you plan on using Hive with a database other than the embedded Derby, you will need to provide and set it up prior to starting the Hive Metastore service.
+If you plan on using Hive with a database other than the embedded Derby, you will need to provide and set it up prior to starting the Hive MetaStore service.
 Similarly, if you plan on installing `mapr-metrics`, you will need to setup MySQL prior to configuring the `mapr-metrics` service.

 # Usage